 Kangana Ranaut’s two tweets removed, Twitter says posts in violation of company rules

-It was not immediately clear what had Ranaut written in the now-deleted tweets.

 Twitter on Thursday removed two tweets by actor Kangana Ranaut for violating the company’s rules, reported NDTV.
-It was not immediately clear what Ranaut had written in the now-deleted tweets.

-“We have taken action on Tweets that were in violation of the Twitter rules in line with our range of enforcement options,” the microblogging website said in a statement.
+“We have taken action on tweets that were in violation of the Twitter rules in line with our range of enforcement options,” the microblogging website said in a statement.

+Both the deleted tweets were related to the farmers’ protest, according the news channel.
+One of Ranaut’s tweet was a response to cricketer Rohit Sharma’s post about solidarity amid global criticism of the Indian government’s handling of the farmers’ protest.

 The action comes two days after Ranaut, a vocal supporter of the Narendra Modi government, had responded to a tweet by Rihanna by calling the protesting farmers “terrorists” and the pop singer a fool.
 Rihanna had shared a CNN article about the internet shutdowns in Delhi to suppress the farmer protests.